 CCOF has developed a straightforward, comprehensive OSP as part of our organic certification...
 Read more

-Any time you are considering a change to your organic production, you must update your Organic System Plan before making any changes and submit the update to email@example.com for review.
-Updating your OSP before making changes helps your operation avoid a Notice of Noncompliance and possible suspension of your certification.
-This includes changes to the following:Change in management or...
+Any time you are considering a change to your organic production, you must update your Organic System Plan before making any changes and submit the update to firstname.lastname@example.org for review.
+Updating your OSP before making changes helps your operation avoid a Notice of Noncompliance and possible...
 Read more